Who is the person behind the Brand/your story?

 What has been the greatest challenge?

 Like any company, or individual who tries to build their own brand, Tumelo has not been immune to financial challenges.
 That being said, he does have an incredibly positive outlook on life and understands that one needs to spend money to get money.
 Another key challenge is his ongoing internal battle with whether or not his clothing line is communicating with people the way he wants it to.

 If you were to give advice to young people who are trying to reach their goals what would you say?

-Be sure to follow him on Facebook, Twitter, and Instagram.
-To be able to order/or buy items from his collection be sure to follow him on the same socials mentioned previously, or simply email him here firstname.lastname@example.org.
-Or directly call either Charmaine: 083 925 0318 or Kamo: 082 645 5399
+Be sure to follow him on Facebook and Twitter.
+To be able to order items from his collection, be sure to follow him on the same socials or simply email him on email@example.com.
+You can also directly call either Charmaine: 083 925 0318 or Kamo: 082 645 5399.